chef-boneyard/sdlc-facilitators-guide/sdlc-facilitators-guide.md

 ## 2 product Principle

-^ we are continuously delivering 2 pieces of value, customer value and kaizen improvements
+^ we are continuously delivering 2 pieces of value, customer value and kaizen improvements (DW: Ask the audience if they know where their work comes from)
 ---

 ![](pics/wall-art-modern.jpg)